Daumas117/SQL_Project_Analysis_data_warehouse/README.md

 ## 📝 Project Objective

-The objective of this project is to do an Exploratory Data Analysis (EDA) to the information of a Data Warehouseby project previously worked on - https://github.com/Daumas117/SQL_Project_data_warehouse -.
+The objective of this project is to do an Exploratory Data Analysis (EDA) to the information of a Data Warehouse by the project that we previously worked on | https://github.com/Daumas117/SQL_Project_data_warehouse |.
+Then, proceed with Advanced Analytics to get more meaningful information about the DB.

 ## 🏗️ Data Architecture